 My life did change after having Emma.
 The moment I heard her feeble cry and “it’s a girl” my heart danced with joy.
 Then my heart actually seemed to stop after we received her medical diagnosis.

 Dr. Saddiqui and his messengers entered my room quietly.
 He came over to me.
 “I’m sorry, but we believe your daughter has Down syndrome,” he stated.
 “We are performing genetic testing and will have the results by Friday,” he continued.
 As the entourage left the room my mind swarmed with many confusing, racing thoughts.
 This isn’t happening.
 This can’t be happening!
 Not my daughter!
 This only happens to other people!
 My silent room was filled with emotional chaos.
 Outside my room the buzzing of the nurses continued, while the doctor’s voice echoed in my ears.
 I kept replaying the scene: genetic testing, no eye contact from the doctor, and I knew he was right.
 Emma had Down syndrome.
-Tears flowed down my cheeks in furious streaks and my temper flared!
+Tears flowed down my cheeks in furious streaks and my temper flared!“There is nothing wrong with Emma!
+How can they even think that?
+I exploded.
+I could feel the protective instinct envelop my child even though I had only been a mother for 24 hours.

 How can this be happening?
 How can I possibly wait 3 days to find out?
 What do I do?
 Well, I waited.
 I prayed.
 I visited my tiny baby.
 And I waited.